 Caribe Tours and Metro Bus offer comfortable intercity travel to major places such as Santiago and A City on the northern coast of the dominican republic.

-Requires a valid driver'a driver's license and recommended IDP.
-Driving can be challenging due to aggressive traffic.
+Requires a valid driver's license and recommended IDP.
+Driving can be difficult because of aggressive traffic.
 Full insurance is wise.

 Generally not recommended for tourists due to chaotic traffic and higher accident risk.
 Rely on safer alternatives.